FarronF/limerick-council-meetings/meetings/2019/03/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th January 2019.md

 amended, the approval of the Council be and is hereby given to the disposal of land at 4,

+Galvone View, Limerick, to Helena Mackey, in exchange for 205, Valley View, O’Malley
+---
-Galvone View, Limerick, to Helena Mackey, in exchange for 205, Valley View, O’Malley--- Park, Limerick, particulars of which were contained in the Statutory Notice dated 8th
+Park, Limerick, particulars of which were contained in the Statutory Notice dated 8th

 January, 2019.”